The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Particle levitation techniques

-Classical motion of a single damped ion confined in a Paul trap is usually described by a damped harmonic oscillator model, such as the Duffing oscillator \cite{Nay08, Kova11, Mih10b, Ake10}.
-A study of the quantum Hamiltonian for a boson confined in a nonlinear ion trap is performed in \cite{Mih10a}, where the expected value of the quantum Hamiltonian on coherent states is obtained.
+Classical motion of a single damped ion confined in a Paul trap is usually described by a damped harmonic oscillator model such as the Duffing oscillator \cite{Kova11, Mih10b, Ake10}.
+A study of the quantum Hamiltonian for a boson confined in a nonlinear ion trap is performed in \cite{Mih10a} where the expected value of the quantum Hamiltonian on coherent states \cite{Dodon03, Cruz20, Phil14, Zela20c} is obtained.
 The resulting equation of motion is shown to be equivalent to the one describing a perturbed classical oscillator.
-Quantum damping motion of a trapped ion system is investigated in \cite{Qing17}, by constructing a non-Hermitian Hamiltonian with dipole and quadrupole imaginary potential.
-Different real energy spectra and stable quantum states are obtained for both PT symmetry and asymmetry cases, as well as the imaginary spectrum and decaying quantum state for the PT asymmetry case.
-The results apply to the quantum dynamics of trapped ions.
-In a recent paper nonlinear dynamics of a charged particle in a RF multipole ion trap is explored using the method of direct averaging over rapid field oscillations \cite{Rozh17}, which represents an original approach.
+Quantum damping motion of a trapped ion system is investigated in \cite{Qing17} by building a non-Hermitian Hamiltonian with dipole and quadrupole imaginary potential.
+Different real energy spectra and stable quantum states are obtained for both PT symmetry and asymmetry cases, along with the imaginary spectrum and decaying quantum state for the PT asymmetry case.
+The results apply to quantum dynamics of trapped ions.
+Ref. \cite{Rozh17} uses an original approach to explore nonlinear dynamics of a charged particle in a RF multipole ion trap, using the method of direct averaging over rapid field oscillations.
 The existence of localization regions for ion trap dynamics is identified.
-Illustrations of Poincar{\'e} sections demonstrate that ion dynamics is highly nonlinear \cite{Rozh17} as also emphasized in \cite{Mih10b}.
-Ref. \cite{Lan19a} predicts a regime of anharmonic motion in which laser cooling becomes diffusive, while it can also turn into effective heating.
+Illustrations of Poincar{\'e} sections demonstrate that ion dynamics is highly nonlinear, as also emphasized in \cite{Mih10b}.
+Ref. \cite{Mai19a} predicts a regime of anharmonic motion in which laser cooling becomes diffusive, while it can also turn into effective heating.
 This implies that a high-energy ion could be easily lost from the trap despite being laser cooled.
-This loss can be counteracted using a laser detuning much larger than the Doppler detuning.
+This loss can be mitigated using a laser detuning much larger than the Doppler detuning.
 It is often more meaningful to characterize systems possessing complex dynamics through certain quantities involving asymptotic time averages of trajectories.
-Examples of such quantities are power spectra, generalized dimensions, Lyapunov exponents and Kolmogorov entropy \cite{Stee14, Stro15, Cvita19, Lynch18}.
+Examples of such quantities are power spectra, generalized dimensions, Lyapunov exponents and Kolmogorov entropy \cite{Stee14, Cvita22, Lynch18}.
 Under particular conditions these quantities can be calculated in terms of averages of periodic orbits.
+The paper of Conangla {\emph {et al}} \cite{Cona20a} investigates the dynamics of the center of mass (CM) of a Brownian nanoparticle levitated in a Paul trap, focusing on the overdamped regime.
+An investigation of the nonlinear dynamics of charged microparticles levitated in a linear electrodynamic trap operated under viscous friction and STP conditions, is performed in Ref. \cite{Ryb20}.
+Based upon analytical modelling and the experimental results, the paper suggests an innovative method to infer the electric charge, mass and size of a certain microparticle confined in the linear electrodynamic trap.